Blockade of the Gaza Strip: Israel

 Since 2005, Israel asserts that it ended its occupation of Gaza when it disengaged from the coastal strip in 2005.
 After Israel's unilateral disengagement plan from the Gaza strip, Israel no longer has troops stationed within Gaza.
 Israel has retained control over Gaza's airspace and coastline, and over its own border with the territory.
 Egypt has control of its border with Gaza.
 Israel and Egypt also control the flow of goods in and out.
 Israel controls fuel imports to Gaza, and also controls the majority of electricity used in Gaza (approximately 60%), which it supplies from the Israeli electrical grid.
 There have been a series of attacks by Israeli ground forces such as the 2008–2009 Israel–Gaza conflict, as well as rocket attacks on Israel and cross-border attacks by Gazan militant groups against Israeli troops.

 In September 2007, citing an intensification of Qassam rocket attacks, Israel restricted the transfer of electricity, fuel, and other supplies into Gaza.
-Israel stated that the purpose of the blockade was to pressure Hamas into ending the rocket attacks and to deprive them of the supplies necessary for the continuation of rocket attacks.
+Israel said the blockade's purpose was to pressure Hamas into ending the rocket attacks and to deprive them of the supplies necessary for the continuation of rocket attacks.
 Israel argues that it is not legally responsible for Gaza beyond whatever is necessary to avoid a humanitarian crisis.

 According to a US Congressional Research Service report:

 While there are differing views in Israel concerning the Gaza blockade ... most Israelis equate security with survival and peace.
 Israel's leaders appear to believe that the blockade of the Gaza Strip [among other security and deterrence measures], have brought about a quiet. ...
 As of the date of the Gaza flotilla incident, no Israeli had been killed in a terrorist or in a cross-border rocket attack in more than a year.
 Therefore, the Israeli government is reluctant to abandon the blockade tactic ... from its perspective.